Techatonic/PlotPoint/README.md

 # PlotPoint
 Android game developed using Unity3D in 2017/18.
-The aim is, given 5/10/20 (depending on difficult setting) points on a graph, to determine the equation of the line/curve.
+The aim is, given 5/10/20 (depending on difficulty setting) points on a graph, to determine the equation of the line/curve.
 The user can choose from the following graph types:
 * Linear
 * Quadratic
 * Cubic